 Goldwater wanted discretionary use of nuclear weapons put under the Pentagon’s control rather than the President, a scenario that probably would’ve led to several attacks during the Eisenhower administration and a mutual exchange with Cuba in 1962.
 He was only joking about dropping a hydrogen bomb into the men’s room of the Soviet Kremlin, but he (or the Pentagon) undoubtedly would’ve used tactical nuclear weapons in the Vietnam War, which might’ve escalated into a larger conflict.
 Paraphrasing the Roman politician/philosopher Cicero, Goldwater’s favorite slogan was Extremism in the defense of liberty is no vice!
 And let me remind you that moderation in the pursuit of justice is no virtue.
 Many Americans might’ve been wondering whether or not that was really the case in a nuclear world.

 LBJ won by a landslide in the electoral college (and 61% of the popular vote), with Goldwater winning only his home state of Arizona and the Southeast.
 But Goldwater’s victory in the Southeast, due mainly to his opposition to the Civil Rights Act, was noteworthy, signaling the most dramatic electoral shift since the Civil War.
-Though they were the party of Abraham Lincoln and the Union in the Civil War, their opposition to black civil rights gained the GOP control of most of the former Confederacy, which they’ve held onto ever since for a variety of reasons that transcend race.
+Their opposition to black civil rights gained Lincoln’s GOP control over most of the former Confederacy, which they’ve held onto ever since for a variety of reasons that transcend race.